 To finish the pie, fold the overhanging crust under on itself and use the knuckle of one hand and your thumb and forefinger of your other hand to create a nice edge.

-The pie will bake for nearly an hour, so to prevent the edges from getting too dark, wrap a strip of tin foil around it.
+The homemade peach pie will bake for nearly an hour, so to prevent the edges from getting too dark, wrap a strip of tin foil around it.
 You’ll remove that foil in the last stages of baking.
-And voil? — a lattice crust peach pie — which I only had one meager slice of because the vultures (a.k.a. my family) got to it first.
+And voilà — a fresh peach pie with lattice crust — which I only had one meager slice of because the vultures (a.k.a. my family) got to it first.
 Maybe you should make two.

-- 2 rounds of ready made pie dough (I used Pillsbury), leave on the counter for 15 minutes before rolling out.
+- 2 pie shell I used Pillsbury, leave on the counter for 15 minutes before rolling out.